Benedict-arowo/CircleConnect/README.md

-# Project Name: CircleConnect
+# CircleConnect

 ## Description
-CircleConnect is a web application designed to facilitate the creation, management, and collaboration within circles or groups of users.
-The project provides a platform where users can register, join specific circles, and showcase their projects.
-Circle leaders and co-leaders have the authority to manage the circle's members and content, while members can collaborate on projects within the circle.
-The platform also allows non-registered users to access publicly shared circle projects.
+**CircleConnect** is a versatile web application designed to empower users to effortlessly create and manage circles or groups, facilitating project sharing, collaboration, and transparency.
+Mainly developed as part of a backend engineering course I am currently taking, this platform is tailored to course participants looking to showcase their projects and collaborate with peers.

 ## Tech Stack
 - **ExpressJS:** A robust and popular Node.js web application framework for building the backend.